chinapedia/wikipedia.abstract.en/Page/Atomic_orbital.md

 Electron placement and the periodic table

-Electron_orbitals.svg atomic and molecular orbitals.
+atomic and molecular orbitals.
 The chart of orbitals (LEFT) is arranged by increasing energy (see Madelung rule). _Note that atomic orbits are functions of three variables (two angles, and the distance  from the nucleus).
 These images are faithful to the angular component of the orbital, but not entirely representative of the orbital as a whole._]]

-Atomic_orbitals_and_periodic_table_construction.ogv

 Several rules govern the placement of electrons in orbitals (_electron configuration_).
 The first dictates that no two electrons in an atom may have the same set of values of quantum numbers (this is the Pauli exclusion principle).
 These quantum numbers include the three that define orbitals, as well as [[Spin_quantum_number| electron has a velocity given by v = Zαc, where is the atomic number, α is the fine-structure constant, and is the speed of light.
 In non-relativistic quantum mechanics, therefore, any atom with an atomic number greater than 137 would require its 1s electrons to be traveling faster than the speed of light.
 Even in the Dirac equation, which accounts for relativistic effects, the wave function of the electron for atoms with Z > 137 is oscillatory and unbounded.
 The significance of element 137, also known as untriseptium, was first pointed out by the physicist Richard Feynman.
 Element 137 is sometimes informally called feynmanium (symbol Fy).[13]
 However, Feynman's approximation fails to predict the exact critical value of  due to the non-point-charge nature of the nucleus and very small orbital radius of inner electrons, resulting in a potential seen by inner electrons which is effectively less than .
 The critical  value which makes the atom unstable with regard to high-field breakdown of the vacuum and production of electron-positron pairs, does not occur until is about 173.
 These conditions are not seen except transiently in collisions of very heavy nuclei such as lead or uranium in accelerators, where such electron-positron production from these effects has been claimed to be observed.
 See Extension of the periodic table beyond the seventh period.